mozilla/data-docs/src/introduction.md

 ### [Getting Started](concepts/getting_started.md)

-This section provides a **quick introduction** to analyzing telemetry data.
+This section provides a **quick introduction** to Mozilla's Telemetry data: it should help you understand how this data is collected and how to begin analyzing it.
-After reading these articles, you will be able to confidently perform analysis over telemetry data.

 ### [Cookbooks & Tutorials](cookbooks/index.md)